Safest Teeth Whiteners

 When demineralization and remineralization stop, enamel decay will occur.
 This creates a hole or sticky spot in the tooth.

 When this happens, white spots darken to a brownish or yellowish color, sensitivity increases, and cavities form.
-Cavities must be filled by a dentist to prevent further complications.
+A dentist must treat the cavities at this stage to prevent further complications.

 When tooth decay progresses past enamel decay, it reaches the dentin, the tissue that lies under the enamel.

-At this stage in the decay process, bacteria reach the pulp, the tooth's innermost level.
-It contains nerves and blood vessels.
+At this stage in the decay process, the bacteria reach the pulp, the tooth’s innermost level that contains nerves and blood vessels.
 At this stage, tooth decay can cause extreme tooth pain.

 When tooth decay advances into the pulp, bacteria invade and cause an infection.
 The infection causes inflammation that creates an abscess or a pocket of pus at the bottom of the tooth.